Here are some fun facts we’ve learnt about life in Bali and Balinese culture

 9. Everybody loves fried chicken

-Throughout Bali and Indonesia the variety of food available at Warungs is limited, and most menus consist of a handful of basic dishes: Ayam/Ikan Goreng (fried chicken/fish) Ayam/Ikan Bakar (grilled chicken/fish) Nasi Goreng (fried rice) Mie Goreng (fried noodles) Puyung Hay (omelette) and of course, Nasi Putih (white rice).
+Throughout Bali and Indonesia the variety of food available at Warungs can be quite limited, as most menus consist of a handful of the same basic dishes: Ayam/Ikan Goreng (fried chicken/fish) Ayam/Ikan Bakar (grilled chicken/fish) Nasi Goreng (fried rice) Mie Goreng (fried noodles) Puyung Hay (omelette) and of course, Nasi Putih (white rice).

 It can be quite challenging to find genuine Balinese cuisine such as traditional Smoked Duck, Babi Guling and a good Nasi Campur.

-But it seems that the locals favourite dish here is Fried Chicken… KFC style.
+However, it seems that there is one dish which is firmly on the menu.
+The locals favourite: Fried Chicken.
 Whether its ‘GFD’ ‘JFC’ or ‘DFC’ we find the number of chicken shops in Bali quite amusing.
-I guess its our equivalent of McDonalds.
-Although even at McDonalds in Sanur you can’t help but notice the heavy queue of Indonesians ordering Ayam Goreng and Nasi… They can’t get enough of it!
+I guess it is our equivalent of McDonalds (although even at McDonalds you can’t help but notice the heavy queue of Indonesians ordering Ayam Goreng and Nasi.
+They can’t get enough of it!).

 10. The Artisans of Bali

 Bali is home to many talented craftsmen, and the province of Gianyar is at the heart of its arts scene.
-If you’ve ever been to the markets of Ubud or Sukawati you will have undoubtably noticed this.
-Here you will find stone sculptors, carpenters, furniture makers, painters, weavers, jewellers, glass blowers, gardeners and bone carvers with skills that have been passed down from generation to generation.
+If you’ve ever been to the markets of Ubud or Sukawati you will have undoubtably noticed the abundance of stone sculptors, carpenters, furniture makers, painters, weavers, jewellers, glass blowers, gardeners and bone carvers.
+These traditional skills have been passed down through many generations.

 The Balinese definitely have an eye for detail.
 They are taste-makers and interior designers, creating unique spaces, furniture pieces and organic objects for the home, using the natural resources of the island.
 Back in the UK, a solid wood table top made from an entire slice of tree trunk could set you back thousands, here in Bali they are a fraction of the price and hand carved by the roadside.

-I love how their temples are intricately designed, their homes are well-kept and gardens tastefully maintained (no matter what is going on in Bali, there will always, always be someone sweeping…)
+I love how their temples are intricately designed, their homes are well-kept and gardens tastefully maintained (no matter what is going on in Bali, there will always be someone sweeping).